omahs/imx-docs/docs/main/guides/link-sdk/link-fiattocrypto.md

 await link.fiatToCrypto({ cryptoCurrencies: ['IMX', 'GODS'] })
 ```

-:::success Testing the flow on Ropsten
+:::success Testing the flow in Sandbox
-To test the transactions in the Ropsten test environment, please use the following test cards:
+To test the transactions in the Sandbox test environment, please use the following test cards:
 **CARD**: Visa
 **NUMBER**: 4000056655665556
 **DATE**: any date in the future